 This doesn’t make sense and we can fix it.

-On October 15, 2015, State Rep. Steve Santarsiero and State Senator Vince Hughes announced that they are introducing new bills to close the long gun loophole.
+On January 6, 2017, a bipartisan trio of state Representatives – Republican James Santora and Democrats Dom Costa (who was Pittsburgh’s Chief of Police prior to joining the state legislature) and Madeleine Dean–announced that they are introducing a new bill to close the long gun loophole.
+Similarly, on January 26, 2017, Sens.
+Vincent Hughes (D) and Thomas McGarrigle (R) introduced SB 209 and referred it to the Senate Judiciary Committee.
 These bills close the loophole and treat the private sale of long guns in PA the same as the private sale of handguns.
-HB 1010 (same bill number as last session) also includes a new provision making it easier for legal purchasers to make multiple sales at a weekend gun show.
+Like the Bills from the 2015-16 session, these Bills include a provision making it easier for legal purchasers to make multiple sales at a weekend gun show.

-Right now we are working to find cosponsors and support for HB 1010 and the Senate companion bill.
-The current list of co-sponsors can be found here.
+Right now we are working to find cosponsors and support for SB 209 and the House companion bill.
+The current list of Senate co-sponsors can be found at http://www.legis.state.pa.us/cfdocs/billInfo/bill_history.cfm?syear=2017&sind=0&body=S&type=B&bn=209.
+Right now, there are already more than 40 cosponsors on the as-yet-unnumbered state House bill.

-We’d also like to give you some history about this issue and this bill.
-In July 2013, the House Judiciary Committee held a hearing on the background checks system in PA, without focusing on specific bills.
+Some relevant history for these bills: In July 2013, the House Judiciary Committee held a hearing on the background checks system in PA, without focusing on specific bills.
 Our testimony about expanding the background check system and protecting PICS can be found in the resources below.

-At the time of the hearing, the 2013-14 version of HB 1010 was pending.
+At the time of the hearing, the state House’s 2013-14 version of SB 209 was pending.
 That bill never made it out of the Judiciary Committee.
-However, on September 23, 2014, during a floor debate on another bill, the PA House of Representatives voted on an amendment that essentially was HB 1010.
+However, on September 23, 2014, during a floor debate on another bill, the PA House of Representatives voted on an amendment that, for all intents and purposes, was SB 209.
 This amendment, if passed, would have expanded the PA background check to cover the private sale of long guns.
 Unfortunately, the amendment was defeated.
 The vote count can be found here.

 In addition, we continue to work for reform at the federal level.
 Although the Manchin-Toomey bill (S.649) in the Senate that would have expanded background checks was unable to get a straight up or down vote in 2013, we are joining our national partners and other state groups in pushing for renewed action in the House and Senate.
 There must be efforts to expand the federal background check system to cover commercial sales beyond those that occur at a federally licensed dealer, including at gun shows, online intrastate sales, and other commercial transactions; expansion of protections for victims of domestic abuse, and strengthened efforts to fight trafficking.